NUS-HPC-AI-Lab/VideoSys/README.md

 # About

-OpenDiT is an open-source project that provides a high-performance implementation of Diffusion Transformer(DiT) powered by [Colossal-AI](https://github.com/hpcaitech/ColossalAI).
-Specifically designed to enhance the efficiency of training and inference for DiT applications involving text-to-video and text-to-image generation.
+OpenDiT is an open-source project that provides a high-performance implementation of Diffusion Transformer(DiT) powered by Colossal-AI.
+Specifically designed to enhance the efficiency of training and inference for DiT applications including text-to-video and text-to-image generation.

 OpenDiT boasts the following characteristics:

-1. Up 80% speedup and 50% memory reduction on GPU
+1. Up to 80% speedup and 50% memory reduction on GPU
       * Kernel optimization including FlashAttention, Fused AdaLN, and Fused layernorm kernel.
       * Hybrid parallelism methods including ZeRO, Gemini, and DDP.
 And shard ema model to further reduce memory cost.
 2. FastSeq: A novel sequence parallelism method